Top-ranked recipe named "Whole-Wheat Bread"

 Try this Whole-Wheat Bread recipe, or contribute your own.
-"Hand made" and "Breads" are two of the tags cooks chose for Whole-Wheat Bread.
+"Hand made" and "Breads" are two tags used to describe Whole-Wheat Bread.

 "This is a very nice moist bread.
 After adding the eggs and before adding the last of the flour I added 1/2 c sunflower seeds, 1/2 c cracked wheat (bulgur), 2 1/2 tbsp seasame seeds, 2 tbsp poppy seeds, 2 tbsp 7 grain cereal, 2 tbsp steel cut rolled oats, and 2 tbsp flax seed.
 I will definately make this bread again.
 Even my teenage boys like it."- tangra